BREAKING: US media claims Nikki Haley is author of Trump’s anti-Iran policies

 Everything you need to know about Trump’s de-certification of the JCPOA (Iran nuclear deal)

 Haley is known to be among the most hardened neo-cons in the Trump administration, with strong ties to the anti-Iranian American Israel lobby.
 Her role as US Ambassador has been far more public than that of most of her predecessors.
-Many, including myself, suspect that Haley who has had no previous foreign policy experience, is using her position at the UN to promote a future entry into elected politics at a Federal level.
+Many, including myself, suspect that Haley who has no previous foreign policy experience, is using her position at the UN to promote a future entry into elected politics at a Federal level.

 According to Politico, in July of this year, Trump grudgingly certified the JCPOA under advice from Secretary of State Rex Tillerson and Defense Secretary James “Mad Dog” Mattis.
-However, at the time, Haley was said to have volunteered to author an argument which could be employed in the future, which would attempt and justify a US de-certification of the JCPOA.
+However, at the time, Haley was said to have volunteered to author an argument which could be employed in the future, which would attempt to justify a US de-certification of the JCPOA.

 Politico reports,